vonLeebpl/BasicWithGentelella/README.md

 **[Template Demo](https://colorlib.com/polygon/gentelella/index.html)**

+**Installation**
+1. Create your symfony project in /your_symf_project/dir using any method you may use.
+2. Checkout this git repository to your temp_git/dir
+3. cd temp_git/dir
+4. run in cmd window or terminal: git checkout-index -f --prefix=/your_symf_project/dir/ -a
+5. Delete temp_git/dir.

+This will overwrite your initial files in your symfony project and your are ready to go.
-You may also install Gentelella using Bower to your Symfony project.
+You may also install full copy of Gentelella using Bower to your Symfony project.

+**Remarks**

 This Symfony project splits Gentelella template into series of Twig files that you can modify according to your specifing needs.
 I have modified a bit css, images and font directory structure, to simplify it.